a5221985/tutorials/C++/complete_modern_C_plus_plus_11_14_17.md

 				1. The args are not optional
 	8. Example:

+			int add(int, int); // required for compiler to know the name

 			int main() { // it is a function and an entry point int x, y;